Symposium for Good Health

 AfricAid’s Health Symposium is a day-long Kisa Project event which aims to provide knowledge about health issues to Kisa Scholars.
 It is optional and very popular among the young female students.

 On February 18, 2017, 170 Kisa Scholars from 8 Partner Schools in the Arusha Region received the critical, life-long benefits of this health education.
 Group training sessions were held in two locations: Arusha Secondary School and Moringe Sokoine Secondary School in Monduli.
+(In addition, 410 Scholars from the Kilimanjaro Region attended Health Symposiums, for a total reach of 580 girls.)

 The event is successful because actual health professionals such as doctors and nurses are brought in to provide expert knowledge about alcohol and drug abuse, pregnancy and HIV/AIDS.
 The Scholars learned a lot from these health experts, including making good decisions, protection from early pregnancy and how to help people who are drug abusers or HIV positive.